Astroner/indexed-db/README.md

         })
     )
 ```
-Here we just added new table categories, but it doesn't mean that we only can add, we also can override:
+Here we just added new *categories* table, but it doesn't mean that we only can add, we also can override:
 ```ts
 const model = DBModel
     .create({